neurodata/connectocross/README.md

 ### Testing left vs right, quantify correlation, spectral similarity, GM performance, etc.

 ### Testing for gaia's directedness (or just quantifying to what extent it happens)
-- degree of reciprocal feedback/
+- degree of reciprocal feedback?

 ## A posteriori models

 ### Spectral clustering and estimating an SBM, DCSBM, DDSBM
-- can try any of these with homotypic also... or correlation L/R
+- can try to incorporate homotypic affinity also... or correlation L/R

 ### Feedforward layout and proportion of feedforward edges